-The training set consists of a manually annotated database listing all paragraphs from \emph{Alföld} mentioning translation to any extent (with the exception of pieces of or excerpts from literary works) thematically annotated with two kinds of labels. \begin{enumerate} \item Content labels indicate what implications, connotations, themes or topics are touched upon in each paragraph in reference to translation.
+The training set consists of a manually annotated database listing all paragraphs from \emph{Alföld} (with the exception of pieces of or excerpts from literary works) that mention translation to any extent thematically annotated with two kinds of labels. \begin{enumerate} \item Content labels indicate what implications, connotations, themes or topics are touched upon in each paragraph in reference to translation.
 Each paragraph may be coded with several content labels (multilabel coding).
-38 content labels were used. \item Context labels however signal what it is in the context that warrants mentioning translation (e.g.\~the paragraph is about the author of a book that was translated, etc.).
+38 content labels are used. \item Context labels however signal what it is in the context that warrants mentioning translation (e.g.~the paragraph is about the author of a book that was translated, etc.).
 Each paragraph may be coded with only one context label (multiclass coding).
+11 context labels are used. \end{enumerate} It is important to clarify here that even though the two labeling systems hold some similarly named labels, the two systems are drastically different in principle.
+Content labels show \emph{what themes are mentioned} in a paragraph relating to translation and context labels show \emph{why translation is mentioned} in a paragraph in the first place.
+As examples and because we use them in the qualitative analysis (\S\ref{ss:qualitative analysis}), we give the definitions of the content label \emph{author as translator} and the context label \emph{translator} in Subsection \ref{ss:label definitions}.

-11 context labels were used. \end{enumerate} The system and list of codes were developed and annotation was conducted by Galambos to create the training set during the first phase of the project.
-Content analysis and certain features of thematic analysis \citep{braun2022thematic} were combined to achieve as accurate and unbiased results as possible considering that all code system adjustments and annotation were implemented by a single researcher.
-For this purpose, annotation was performed twice with a significant time gap between the two iterations.
-This helped finetuning the code system and eliminating inconsistencies and other mistakes.
-The project being in its pilot phase with only one annotator was also one of the reasons for seeking rigorous validation options, as seen in Subsubsection \ref{subsubsection:10-fold training} and Subsection \ref{subsection:validation on the predict set}.
+The project being in its pilot phase, the system and list of codes are developed and annotation is conducted by Galambos to create the training set during the first phase of the project.
+Content analysis and certain features of thematic analysis \citep{braun2022thematic} are combined to achieve as accurate and unbiased results as possible considering that all coding system adjustments and annotation are implemented by a single researcher.
+For this purpose, annotation is performed twice with a significant time gap between the two iterations.
+This helps finetuning the coding system and eliminating inconsistencies and other mistakes.
+Deploying only one annotator at this phase is also one of the reasons for seeking rigorous validation options, as seen in Sub-subsection \ref{subsubsection:10-fold training} and Section \ref{subsection:validation on the predict set}.